gwax/www-gwax/posts/2004/01/muth-and-i-pwnz.rst

 yesterday and Assignment 4 today; these are the only assignments that involve our pre-competition robot.

-Assignment 3 invovled building a robot that can go forward, backward, turn counter-clockwise and respond to a bump sensor.
+Assignment 3 involved building a robot that can go forward, backward, turn counter-clockwise and respond to a bump sensor.
 Yesterday we spent 2 hours building a robot that satisfied the requirements for Assignment 3 and most of the time was spent debugging code only to find out that I